malb/discrete-subgroup/_posts/2019-09-18-lattice-meeting.md

 ### <span> 13:00 - 14:30 | [Sebastian Stern](https://www.uni-ulm.de/nt/staff/senior-researchers/stern/)</span>: [Complex and Quaternion-Valued Lattices for Digital Transmission]() ###

+In digital communications, lattices can be utilized to design powerful coding and modulation schemes.
+Moreover, in recent years, lattice-reduction-aided equalization approaches have become very popular since they enable high-quality multiple-input/multiple-output (MIMO) transmission, particularly in multi-user/multi-antenna scenarios.
+Unfortunately, in (mathematical) lattice theory, real-valued lattices are most often considered, i.e., lattices over the (real-valued) integers.
+In contrast, in the field of radio-frequency communication, equivalent baseband transmit and receive signals are usually represented using complex numbers (single-polarized electromagnetic waves) or quaternions (dual-polarized electromagnetic waves).

+Hence, in the first part of the talk, complex-valued lattices are discussed.
+In particular, lattices over the Gaussian integers (complex integer lattice) as well as the Eisenstein integers (complex hexagonal lattice; densest 2D packing) and related coded-modulation schemes are considered.
+It is shown how criteria and algorithms for lattice basis reduction can be generalized to the complex-valued case.
+Besides, for the MIMO setting, the constraints on the channel code and the modulation approach are worked out.

+In the second part of the presentation, quaternion-valued lattices are focused.
+This concerns lattices over the Lipschitz integers (quaternion-valued integer lattice) and the Hurwitz integers (isomorphic to D4 lattice; densest 4D packing).
+The similarities and differences to complex lattices are enlightened and related coded-modulation strategies are presented.

 ### <span> 15:00 - 16:00 | [Ayush Bhandari](https://www.imperial.ac.uk/people/a.bhandari)</span>: [The Unlimited Sensing Framework: Sampling and Reconstruction using Modulo Non-linearities]() ###

 Almost all forms of data are captured using digital sensors or analog-to-digital converters (ADCs) which are inherently limited by dynamic range.
 Consequently, whenever a physical signal exceeds the maximum recordable voltage, the digital sensor saturates and results in clipped measurements.
 For example, a camera pointed towards the sun leads to an all-white photograph.
 Motivated by a variety of applications including scientific imaging, communication theory and digital sensing, a natural question that arises is: Can we capture a signal with arbitrary dynamic range?